How to Create your Custom Normalizer

 return [

-'object' => null, // Doesn't support any classes or interfaces
+'object' => null, // doesn't support any classes or interfaces

-'*' => false, // Supports any other types, but the result is not cacheable
+'*' => false, // supports any other types, but the decision is not cacheable

-MyCustomClass::class => true, // Supports MyCustomClass and result is cacheable
+MyCustomClass::class => true, // supports MyCustomClass and decision is cacheable

 ];